YuxuanZuo/MultiYggdrasil/README.en.md

     Some features that conflict with Mojang Yggdrasil server will no longer available anymore:
      - Mojang namespace

+-Dmultiyggdrasil.priorityVerifyingCustomName
+    Make the custom authentication server a priority to verify the player when logging into the game server (The default is to give priority to verification of the genuine player).

 -Dmultiyggdrasil.namespace={namespace string}
     Set the namespace used by the feature "Mojang authentication server".
 Allowed characters are a-z0-9._- .